A cocktail of sealants

-Very often the early solidification of sealants is due to contamination by other liquids.
+Very often the early solidification of latex sealants is due to contamination by other liquids.
+We describe here below common and unexpected contaminations sources.

 Caffelatex_Wizard

-Any sealant has a specific pH value and it mostly remains liquid as long as the pH doesn’t change.
-The easiest way to change its pH is mixing the sealant with other liquids.
+Any sealant has a specific pH value and it mostly remains liquid as long as the pH doesn’t get outside a certain range.

+A quick way to change the pH of a sealant is mixing it with other liquids.
 We call these liquids ‘sealant contaminants’, with a negative connotation, because their addition is normally unwanted.
 By contrast, Caffélatex ZOT!
-Nano takes advantage of a sudden pH variation on purpose, in order to instantly repair damages to the tyre.
+Nano takes advantage of a sudden pH variation on purpose, in order to set solidification of Caffélatex and instantly repair damages to the tyre.

-The easiest way to contaminate a sealant is by adding other sealants: contrary to popular belief, randomly mixing sealants is unlikely to give the ‘silver bullet’ of puncture protection; most of the time this mix does anything but shorten the lifespan of the sealants.
+Some people mix sealant intentionally but, contrary to popular belief, randomly mixing sealants is unlikely to give the ‘silver bullet’ of puncture protection; most of the time this mix will simply shorten the lifespan of the sealants.

 In addition to these deliberate mixtures, it happens sometimes to mix sealants unintentionally: